MasterElijah97/device_mapper_proxy/README.md

 # Device Mapper Proxy module for Linux Kernel

-This module was tested on Ubuntu 20.04
+This module was tested on Ubuntu 20.04 using Oracle VM VirtualBox

 File descriptions:
 * dmp.c - source code